Homemade Soft Pretzels, generously sprinkled with sea salt. And to top it off? Buffalo Cheddar Cheese Sauce! Yes, I know. Wow!

 Preheat the oven to 425 degrees F. Bring the water to a boil in a large pot.

 Remove the dough from the bowl and place on a flat surface.
 Divide the dough into 8 equal pieces.
 Roll each piece into a long rope.
 To shape into pretzels, take the right side and cross over to the left.
 Cross right to left again and flip up.
 Slowly add the baking soda to the boiling water.
 Boil the pretzels in the water solution, 2 at a time for 30 seconds, splashing the tops with the warmed water using a spoon.
 Remove with a large flat slotted spatula or a spider.
-Place 4 pretzels on each baking sheet, brush the tops with the egg wash and season liberally with sea salt.
+Place 4 pretzels on each a parchment lined baking sheet, brush the tops with the egg wash and season liberally with sea salt.
 Bake for 15 to 18 minutes or until pretzels are golden brown.

 Remove pretzels from oven and let cool on a wire baking rack.